-This semi solid medium blue goes perfectly with Spidey sock for a stunning project.
+This semi solid medium blue goes perfectly with Spidey sock for a stunning superhero project.
 These are one-of-a-kind in their current form, get it while it lasts!

 As I work toward offering a non-synthetic selection of yarns in support of a sustainable textile product line, this BFL sock fits the non-synthetic supply goal.
 The yarn is a tough 4-ply, perfect for socks and other wearables.
 This blue is not as intense as the pictures show, it's lighter.

 Instead of nylon, this long-wool fiber makes a durable sock yarn with an overspun finish.
 Durable yet soft, this yarn will help you work toward climate friendly garments that will not wear out on the first hand-wash.
 Eventually, I will also do away with superwashed yarns because the chemical processes required to alter the fiber has its own environmental consequences.